Sergio Pérez: 2022: Maiden pole and third in the championship

-2023
+2023: Championship runner-up

 At the season opener in Bahrain, Pérez was even with teammate Verstappen in their last qualifying laps until the final corners, where oversteer moments cost him pole by nearly 0.15 seconds.
 In the race, he initially lost position to Charles Leclerc, which he later recovered.
 He then finished second, about 11 seconds behind Verstappen.

 At the Saudi Arabian Grand Prix, Verstappen had a technical issue that saw him knocked out in Q2.
 Pérez then went on to take his second career pole position.
 He lost position to Fernando Alonso at the start, which he quickly regained.
-Teammate Verstappen climbed up to 2nd place from 15th, but Pérez' slightly faster pace meant he won the race by nearly 5 seconds, his fifth career victory.
+Teammate Verstappen climbed up to 2nd place from 15th, but Pérez' slightly faster pace meant he won the race by nearly 5 seconds, his fifth career victory and first one in the 2023 season.

+At the Azerbaijan Grand Prix, Pérez managed to qualify second for the sprint race on Saturday and third for the Sunday race.
+Winning both the sprint race and Grand Prix, he closed the gap between himself in second place and Max Verstappen in first place in the Drivers' Championship to 6 points.
+His sixth overall career victory, it also makes Pérez the first and, to date, only driver to win the Azerbaijan Grand Prix more than once, having also done so in 2021.

+At the Miami Grand Prix, Pérez qualified in pole position after an error from Ferrari's Charles Leclerc caused a red flag late in the session.
+This brought the session to a close and Pérez's teammate Max Verstappen was unable to set a time after aborting his first lap in Q3.
+In the race, Pérez was overtaken by Verstappen when he pitted on lap 21.
+He briefly regained the lead on lap 46 when Verstappen pitted for mediums but eventually conceded the lead to his teammate who would go on to win the race.

+After a string of bad luck and errors saw Pérez neither make Q3 for the next five races nor the podium for the next three, Pérez qualified second behind Verstappen for the sprint race in Austria.
+He tussled with Verstappen for the lead but eventually finished second.
+In the race, he finished in third place from his grid position of fifteenth.